Course Catalog » Course Listing for Data Science

 This course teaches the mathematical foundations of machine learning (ML).
 Each week, the course surveys a different algorithm to examine its underlying machinery, covering topics such as linear algebra, calculus, and optimization.
 ML algorithms range from linear models to gradient boosting and deep learning.
 The course also discusses newer concepts such as model fairness and ML for causal inference.
 Upon course completion, students should be able to learn new ML algorithms independently.

-300 Data Science Educational Practice (1 units) Fall, Winter, Spring
+300 Data Science Educational Practice (2 units) Fall, Winter, Spring, Summer

-Instructor(s): Staff Prerequisite(s): Students must have previously taken the course they TA for.
+Instructor(s): Staff Prerequisite(s): Students must have previously taken the course they EA for.

 Restrictions: This course is restricted to 2nd year students in the Master's in Health Data Science program.
-Activities: Direct - Lab-Science, Direct - Independent Study, Student - Lab-Science, Student - Independent Study
+Activities: Direct - Lab-Science, Direct - Discussion, Student - Lab-Science, Student - Discussion

-Master’s in Health Data Science students are expected to act as a teaching assistant (TA).
+Masters in Health Data Science students are expected to act as an educational apprentice (EA).
 This experience involves leading a weekly small-group discussion section of 10-15 students, holding office hours and grading homework assignments and projects.
 This requirement will provide students with valuable teaching experience without having a significant time impact on their Capstone project work.
-In all cases, students will have taken the course they are asked to TA during their first year.
+In all cases, students will have taken the course they are asked to EA during their first year.